An iced coffee usually surges in popularity over the spring and summer months, but they are usually bought in a shop rather than made at home.

 With a blender:

-Serve in a lovely glass and enjoy!
+Serve in a cooled glass of your choice and relax!

 Without a blender: